UlrichHP/p7_bilemo/README.md

 - username = YOUR_USERNAME
 - password = YOUR_PASSWORD

-How to get a Refresh Token:
+How to use a Refresh Token:
 Make a POST request on /oauth/v2/token with the following parameters:
 - client_id = YOUR_CLIENT_ID
 - client_secret = YOUR_CLIENT_SECRET